Singapore University of Social Sciences: S R Nathan School of Human Development

-In 2018, School of Human Development and Social Services was renamed the S R Nathan School of Human Development (NSHD) in honour of Singapore's sixth president, S. R. Nathan's advocacy of social and community causes when he was the patron of SUSS.
+In 2018, the School of Human Development and Social Services was renamed the S R Nathan School of Human Development (NSHD) in honour of Singapore's sixth president, S. R. Nathan.

-The School offers a range of programmes in Counselling, Early Childhood Education, Human Resource Management and Social Work.
-The Gerontology programme is offered at the postgraduate level.
+The school offers programmes in Counselling, Early Childhood Education, Human Resource Management, Social Work, and Gerontology (postgraduate only).

 School of Business

-SUSS School of Business (SBIZ) offers a range of Business and Management programmes.
-The Bachelor of Accountancy (part-time included) is accredited by the Accounting and Corporate Regulatory Authority (ACRA) and Institute of Singapore Chartered Accountants (ISCA).
-Similar to accountancy degrees from other Singapore autonomous universities, SUSS Accountancy degrees are eligible for direct entry into the Singapore CA Qualification's professional programme to become a Chartered Accountant of Singapore.
+SUSS School of Business (SBIZ) offers programmes in business and management.
+The Bachelor of Accountancy is accredited by the Accounting and Corporate Regulatory Authority (ACRA) and Institute of Singapore Chartered Accountants (ISCA), qualifying graduates for direct entry into the Singapore CA Qualification's professional programme.

 School of Humanities and Behavioural Sciences

-SUSS School of Humanities and Behavioural Sciences (SHBS) offers translation and interpretation bachelor's degree programmes.
-The school also provides certification for Professional Interpreters.
-In 2018, the School of Arts and Social Sciences (SASS) was renamed the School of Humanities and Behavioural Sciences (SHBS).
+SUSS School of Humanities and Behavioural Sciences (SHBS) offers programmes in translation and interpretation, including professional interpreter certification.
+The school was renamed from School of Arts and Social Sciences (SASS) in 2018.

 School of Law

-In January 2017, SUSS School of Law received its first 60 law students under its four-year LLB and JD programmes.
-Similar to other Singapore autonomous universities, both the LLB and JD programmes are recognised degrees under the Singapore Legal Profession Act and qualified persons with a minimum GPA of 3.5 are eligible to sit for the Bar Examination.
-The school also offers Master of Taxation in collaboration with the Tax Academy of Singapore.
+In January 2017, SUSS School of Law admitted its first cohort of 60 students to its LLB and JD programmes.
+Both the Bachelor of Laws (LLB) and Juris Doctor (JD) are recognised under the Singapore Legal Profession Act; graduates with a minimum GPA of 3.5 are eligible to sit for the Bar Examination.
+The school also offers a Master of Taxation in collaboration with the Tax Academy of Singapore.

 School of Science and Technology

-SUSS School of Science and Technology offers programmes in Aerospace Systems, Biomedical Engineering, Built Environment, Electronics Engineering, Military Studies and Technology.
+SUSS School of Science and Technology offers programmes in Aerospace Systems, Biomedical Engineering, Built Environment, Electronics Engineering, Military Studies, and Technology.
 The Bachelor of Building and Project Management is accredited by the Singapore Institute of Surveyors and Valuers (SISV) and Royal Institution of Chartered Surveyors (RICS).
-The BSc Facilities and Events Management is accredited by the International Facilities Management Association (IFMA) and the RICS.
-Both the BEng Aerospace Systems and BEng Electronics are accredited by the Engineering Accreditation Board (EAB) of Singapore, Institution of Engineers Singapore (IES).
+The BSc Facilities and Events Management is accredited by the International Facilities Management Association (IFMA) and RICS.
+The BEng Aerospace Systems and BEng Electronics are accredited by the Engineering Accreditation Board (EAB) of the Institution of Engineers Singapore (IES).

 School of Social Work and Social Development

-In the third quarter of 2025, the Singapore University of Social Sciences (SUSS) will launch the School of Social Work & Social Development (SSWSD) to address Singapore's growing need for social service professionals.
-The school will offer a range of programs, including the Bachelor of Social Work (full-time and part-time), Graduate Diploma in Social Work (part-time), and Master in Social Work (part-time).
+The School of Social Work & Social Development (SSWSD) was established on 4 September 2025.
+It offers the Bachelor of Social Work (full-time and part-time), Graduate Diploma in Social Work (part-time), and Master in Social Work (part-time).

+Programme types

+SUSS offers full-time undergraduate programmes leading to a direct honours degree, and part-time undergraduate programmes that lead to either a basic degree or an honours degree.
+Programmes offer Professional Majors and several Major-Minor combinations.

+In May 2017, SUSS partnered with all five polytechnics to offer the SkillsFuture Work-Study Post-Diploma (WSPostDip) programme, an articulation pathway allowing polytechnic graduates to pursue part-time undergraduate degrees alongside on-the-job training.

+SUSS also offers graduate certificates, graduate diplomas, master's degrees, and doctoral degrees.
+The SkillsFuture Career Transition Programme offers courses for adults changing industries or job roles.